-2180 clock hours / 73 Weeks / 86 Credits SOC: 29-2032.00
+2180 clock hours / 73 Weeks / SOC: 29-2032.00

 This Diagnostic Medical Sonography is 2180 clock hours training consisting of seven (7) core courses and two (2) specialty courses with 960 hours of clinical externships in an approved medical facility.
-The program is hybrid where classroom theory hours are taught in both synchronous and asynchronous learning and skills are taught by direct instruction onsite.
+The Program is designed to give students the basic knowledge and skills necessary to work as an entry level Ultrasound Technician or Sonographer in a health care setting, The program is hybrid where classroom theory hours are taught in both synchronous and asynchronous learning and skills are taught by direct instruction onsite.

-The Diagnostic Medical Sonography diploma program is designed to train students in the field of sonography produce two-dimensional ultrasonic recordings of internal organs using ultrasound equipment for use by physicians in diagnosing diseases and malfunctions of organs.
+The Diagnostic Medical Sonography diploma program is designed to train students in the field of sonography to produce two-dimensional ultrasonic recordings of internal organs using ultrasound equipment for use by physicians in diagnosing diseases and malfunctions of organs.